About

 I'm Kaia Newman, a second year Ph.D. student in Software Engineering in the Software & Societal Systems department at Carnegie Mellon University.
 I'm advised by Andrew Begel, and thus am a part of the VariAbility lab.

-My research is on human factors of software engineering, including accessibility for neurodivergent developers, program comprehension (especially with sensors or neuroimaging), developer sense-making, and developer wellbeing and efficacy.
-I also like to dabble in things I have no current business with -- right now, a bit of program analysis.
+My research is on human factors of software engineering, including accessibility for neurodivergent developers, program comprehension (e.g., during repair or testing), and developer wellbeing and efficacy.

 I completed my undergraduate degree in Computer Science at the University of Michigan.
 In my free time, I enjoy written communication, watching the reality TV show Survivor, doing crosswords, running, playing Magic: The Gathering, and reading.
 I use any pronouns.